mattiasecchiero/mattiasecchiero/README.md

 - 👋 Hi, I’m @mattiasecchiero
 - 👀 I’m interested in robotics, AI, coding and mechanics
-- 🌱 I’m currently studying mechatronics engineering
+- 🌱 I’m currently studying control system engineering
 - 💞️ I’m looking to collaborate on some BIG project ;)
 - 📫 How to reach me : mattia.secchiero@studenti.unipd.it